-Because the IIJA/BIL allocations and guidelines were not made available until the TIP update was already in progress, project evaluation and scoring criterion have been maintained using FAST Act language.
-In discussing project planning, specifications from the IIJA/BIL will be considered in context.
-The FAST Act-defined planning requirements specify ten factors that must be considered in the development of transportation plans and programs.
+The BIL continues previous planning requirements specify ten factors that must be considered in the development of transportation plans and programs.
 The factors are formulated to reassert the policy goals of the FAST Act, reinforce the link between policy goals and planning, and establish broader relationships between transportation planning and other planning activities, such as land use, growth management, and air quality compliance.
 Both the FAST Act and IIJA/BIL priorities are intended to expand the role of transportation planning, facilitate the development of a more balanced transportation system, and increase the efficiency of the system.